robinwhitmore/jekylltechdocs/pages/designer/ds_gs_admin.md

 <span style="color: red">[[screenshot of plan detail page]]</span>
 ## Apps
-You can develop custom apps built on the Weebly platform that you install to your client's sites.
+You can develop custom apps that you install to your client's sites.
 You use the Apps tab to [create](ds_apps_gs.html), manage, and [release](ds_apps_element_release.html) those apps.

 <span style="color: red">[[screenshot of app detail page]]</span>

 ## Themes
 <!--todo: add links to themes-->
 Weebly themes provide a general structure and design palette for any website built using the Weebly editor.
 While Weebly provides a number of themes, you may want to create your own.
-You use the Themes tab to upload custom themes so that they are available to your sites.
+You use the Themes tab to upload your custom themes so that they are available to your sites.

 <span style="color: red">[[screenshot of theme upload page]]</span>